International Rivers: Contributions

-Among its accomplishments, International Rivers counts its involvement in the formation of the World Commission on Dams (WCD).
-The commission was a global, multi-stakeholder body initiated in 1997 by the World Bank and the World Conservation Union and was formed in response to growing opposition to dams.
-During its two-year lifetime, the WCD conducted what is said to be the most exhaustive study of dams completed to date, ultimately evaluating over 1,000 dams in 79 countries.
-In its published final report, the WCD concluded that although "dams have made an important and significant contribution to human development, and benefits derived from them have been considerable in too many cases an unacceptable and often unnecessary price has been paid to secure those benefits, especially in social and environmental terms, by people displaced, by communities downstream, by taxpayers and by the natural environment."
+Among its accomplishments, International Rivers contributed to the formation of the World Commission on Dams (WCD).
+The commission was a global, multi-stakeholder body initiated in 1997 by the World Bank and the World Conservation Union in response to growing opposition to dams.
+During its two-year lifetime, the WCD conducted what is said to be the most exhaustive study of dams completed to date, evaluating over 1,000 dams in 79 countries.
+In its published final report, the WCD concluded that although "dams have made an important and significant contribution to human development, and benefits derived from them have been considerable ... in too many cases an unacceptable and often unnecessary price has been paid to secure those benefits, especially in social and environmental terms, by people displaced, by communities downstream, by taxpayers, and by the natural environment."

 Since the organization's inception, worldwide construction of dams has decreased by half, and universal recognition of the consequences of hydropower continues to increase.

 The organization publishes a journal, World Rivers Review, focused on addressing the state of various dam projects, ecosystems, and people.
 It also publishes an annual report on a variety of dam-related subjects.